You did it! Your company is officially legit, which means you’re a boss and one step closer to building your empire.

 Update your W-9 forms

 If you own an LLC and you don’t complete a W-9, your client is required to withhold 24% of your pay and then send that money to the IRS.
-This is a process known as back-up withholding, and it’s generally not required for corporations.
+This process is called back-up withholding, and it’s generally not required for corporations.

 What if you have an S corporation?
 In that case, you need to fill in box 4 of the form.
 All you have to do is list your exempt payee code, which will be “5.”